-While there are many remediation sites that contribute to our total accrued environmental remediation liabilities at December 31, 2022 and 2021, the following table sets forth the liabilities of the five sites that are deemed the most significant and together with the aggregate liabilities of the 67 other sites represent the 72 sites with environmental remediation.
+While there are many remediation sites that contribute to our total accrued environmental remediation liabilities at December 31, 2023 and 2022, the following table sets forth the liabilities of the five sites that are deemed the most significant, together with the aggregate liabilities for all other sites.

-Decem ber 31,
+(Dollars in millions) December 31,

-(Dollars in millions) 202 2022
+2023 2022

-Chambers Works, Deepwater, New Jersey \$ 30 \$ 27
+Chambers Works, Deepwater, New Jersey \$ 30 \$ 30

-Fayetteville Works, Fayetteville, North Carolina 465 359
+Fayetteville Works, Fayetteville, North Carolina 383 465

-Pompton Lakes, New Jersey 41 42
+Pompton Lakes, New Jersey 41 41

-USS Lead, East Chicago, Indiana 17 24
+USS Lead, East Chicago, Indiana 12 17

-Washington Works, West Virginia 17 11
+Washington Works, West Virginia 22 17

-All other sites 98 99
+All other sites 102 98

-Total environmental remediation \$ 668 \$ 562
+Total environmental remediation \$ 590 \$ 668

-The five sites listed above represent 85% and 82% of our total accrued environmental remediation liabilities at December 31, 2022 and 2021, respectively.
-For these five sites, we expect to spend, in the aggregate, \$246 million over the next three years.
-For all other sites, we expect to spend \$99 million over the next three years.
+The five sites listed above represent 83% and 85% of our total accrued environmental remediation liabilities at December 31, 2023 and 2022, respectively.
+For these five sites, we expect to spend, in the aggregate, \$178 million over the next three years.
+For all other sites, we expect to spend \$66 million over the next three years.